Interested in receiving your master’s or doctoral degree in counseling? Go for the gold standard: a CACREP-accredited program.

 Additionally, completing a CACREP-accredited program can prepare you for the National Counselor Examination for Licensure and Certification (NCE), the certification exam to become a licensed counselor.

 Ready to enter a CACREP-accredited counseling program?
-Learn about Walden’s CACREP-accredited online programs: MS in Clinical Mental Health Counseling; MS in Marriage, Couple, and Family Counseling; and PhD in Counselor Education and Supervision.
+Learn about Walden’s CACREP-accredited online programs: MS in Clinical Mental Health Counseling; MS in School Counseling, and PhD in Counselor Education and Supervision.

 Walden University’s PhD in Counselor Education and Supervision; MS in Clinical Mental Health Counseling; and MS in Marriage, Couple, and Family Counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
 CACREP accreditation is a requirement for licensure in many states.
 The MS in Clinical Mental Health Counseling is accredited as a mental health counseling program under the 2001 standards.